 You are welcome to eat packed lunches here but we cannot guarantee classroom space for all groups.
-The Cloister is usually available (wrap up warm in Winter though!).
-The Cloister is an outdoor, covered, public walk way with a lawn in the centre which is ideal for picnics in warm weather.
+The Cloister is an outdoor, covered, public walk way with a grassed area at its centre.
+This is ideal for picnics in warm weather, though you'll need to wrap up in the winter!

-Pre-ordering lunch from our Refectory
+Pre-ordering lunch from the Refectory Café

 Ask us about this when you book.
 Packed lunch bags may be pre-ordered well in advance of your visit.
-Prices can be supplied by our Refectory Manager.
+Prices can be supplied by our Hospitality Manager.